lisp-docs/process-dpans3r/output/chap-8/i-b-dictionary/_defstruct_macro.md

-To make a new structure to represent an astronaut that has the attributes of name, age, and sex, and *functions* that operate on person structures, astronaut is defined with :include as follows:
+To make a new structure to represent an astronaut that has the attributes of name, age, and sex, and <GlossaryTerm styled={true} term={"function"}><i>functions</i></GlossaryTerm> that operate on person structures, astronaut is defined with :include as follows: